 Yes; the Commission has prioritised mental health rights.
 Please contact us email@example.com

 Who else can give me advice on mental health rights?

 The Mencap Learning Disability Helpline is an advice and information service for people with a learning disability, their families and carers.

 MindWise - MindWise supports those at risk of, and affected by, severe mental illness and mental health difficulties.

-NIAMH - the Northern Ireland Association for Mental Health (NIAMH), provides local support for those with mental health needs in locations across Northern Ireland (see website for details).
+Inspire - Formerly the Northern Ireland Association for Mental Health (NIAMH), provides local support for those with mental health needs in locations across Northern Ireland (see website for details).

 Children’s Law Centre - The Children’s Law Centre can provide legal advice and assistance and in some cases representation for young people with mental health issues.